Download the Hydrospares App Today for Smoother Browsing & Exclusive Deals—Available on both Android & IOS

 Safety First!

-• Before adding chemicals, make sure you are wearing the appropriate PPE such as googles, gloves, and masks
+• Before adding chemicals, make sure you are wearing the appropriate PPE such as goggles, gloves, and masks

 • Always add chemicals to water—not the other way around